 Normally associated with his work on the street, Neoh is probably best known for his series of ballerinas which can be seen dotted around areas such as Hackney Wick as well as Shoreditch.
 Those too evoke movement but their faces are often distorted.

-The show at the Moorfields is one of a number the Moorfields Art Committee plan to put on this year and it seems appropriate that this from Neoh is the first.
+The show at the Moorfields is one of a number the Moorfields Art Committee plan to put on this year.
+It seems appropriate that this from Neoh is the first.
 According to Neoh, “I’m really excited that my first solo show will be at Moorfields.
-It’s rare that the output of therapy is exhibited, but I believe that the arts can significantly contribute to peoples’ wellbeing, mental health and recovery.”
+It’s rare that the output of therapy is exhibited.
+But I believe that the arts can significantly contribute to peoples’ wellbeing, mental health and recovery.”

-Vandal Therapy can be found in the pharmacy/optometry corridor at Moorfields main hospital on City Road.
+Vandal Therapy could be found in the pharmacy optometry corridor at Moorfields main hospital on City Road.
 Enter through the main entrance and follow the blue line around and look out for the show in the corridor.
 For more Inspiring City articles on topics around Mental Health, have a look at this article featuring the work of Andrea Tyrimos.